 Born in the great vintage of 1959, Houston, Texas native Charles M. Bear Dalton has lived nearly all his 55 years inside the Houston city limits where attended Sharpstown High School and the University of Houston.
 He is married to Carol and has two sons: Chip (born 1989) and John (born 1993).

 Since 1977, Bear has made his living selling, buying, teaching about, and writing about wine.
 In 1996, he was hired to be the wine buyer for Spec’s.
 In the line of duty, he tastes in excess of 9,000 wines each year (someone’s gotta do it).
 He travels extensively in the wine country in the US, Europe, South America and Australia and has regular contact with winery owners and winemakers as they travel through Texas.
-Prior to Spec’s, he worked (in no particular order) in wholesale (Glazer’s, Quality Beverage, Prestige Wine Cellars), national distribution (Kobrand), and in restaurants (most notably the Rotisserie for Beef and Bird among many) and retail (Richard’s).
+Prior to Spec’s, he worked (in no particular order) in wholesale (Glazer’s, Quality Beverage, Prestige Wine Cellars), national distribution (Kobrand), and in restaurants and retail.
 Bear holds an Advanced Certification from the Wine and Spirits Education Trust (WSET) and the Conseil Interprofessionnel du Vin de Bordeaux (CIVB) certifies that he is an accredited “International Bordeaux Educator.”
 In October 2008, he was honored with the Legend Award at the My Table Houston Culinary Awards.
 He has been profiled in The Houston Press, The Episcopal Journal, and The Wall Street Journal (on line).
 Bear knows wine.

-From 1996 through 2014, Bear volunteered with the Houston Livestock Show and Rodeo.
-During that his time there, he was instrumental in founding the Houston Livestock Show and Rodeo’s Wine Competition and Auction Committee, served as chairman of said committee, and served on the Show’s board of directors.
-He is no longer affiliated with the Show.
+Beginning in 1996 and ending in 2014, Bear volunteered with the Houston Livestock Show and Rodeo.
+During that his time there, he was instrumental in founding the HLSR’s Wine Competition and Auction Committee, served as chairman of said committee, and served on the Show’s board of directors.
+He is no longer affiliated with HLSR.

 In 2007, Dalton was instrumental in helping start a women’s wine industry social and networking group – WOW (Women Of Wine) – with the charitable aim of supporting the Houston Area Women’s Center.
 An avid supporter of WOW, Bear would love to be a member but notes that he is “plumbed wrong.”

 Bear enjoys cooking and entertaining.
 While he keeps some wine, he is much more a wine drinker than a wine collector.
 He is a lay leader, lay Eucharistic minister, and vestry member of the Episcopal Church of the Epiphany.
-He and Carol own and ride Quarter Horses (and a Quarter-Walker).
-They are members of various horse/riding organizations.
-He enjoys writing about both wine and his Christian faith.
+He and Carol own and ride Quarter Horses (and a Quarter-Walker) and are members of various horse/riding organizations.
+He enjoys writing about both wine and his Christian faith (TheChaliceBearer.net).